Ashar88/My_Classroom/README.md

 # My_Classroom
-Our Project for Database Course.
-Here we'll be using React, Java Springboot and Relation Database.
+Our Project for Database & SCD Course.
+Here we'll be using React, Java Springboot and Relational Database.